 And then, “OMG you are 30 now!” scribbled right below it.
 With some hearts.
 Typical.

-Fast forward to that exact time, 4 years ago on this day:
+Fast forward to that exact time, 5 years ago on that day:

 It was October 15th, 2015, and I had randomly found my journal from that weekend.
 I was flipping through it searching for something else, and I came across it, way in the back.